dougbtv/dougbtv.github.io/_posts/2017-05-30-vnf-asterisk-kubernetes.markdown

 ## Choose your own Adventure: Bridged Network VMs or NAT'ed VM's

 So -- are your VMs NAT'ed or Bridged?
-If you're using kube-centos-ansible, the default these days is to have bridged VMs, but, you can also choose NAT'd.
+If you're using kube-ansible, the default these days is to have bridged VMs, but, you can also choose NAT'd.

 You'll know by the IP address of your VMs, heck -- if you got this far, there's a good chance you know already, but, if you have `192.168.122.0/24` addresses, those are likely behind a NAT.
 If the VMs appear on your LAN IP addresses, then, those are bridged to your LAN.